 How can diet and lifestyle relieve menopausal symptoms?

-A diet rich in whole foods, focusing on whole grains, vegetables, beans, seeds, fruits, nuts and healthy fats should always be advocated.
+A diet rich in whole foods, focusing on whole grains, fruits and vegetables, beans, seeds, nuts and healthy fats should always be advocated.
 Studies have shown that foods such as soy and flax can have a positive effect on menopause symptoms.

 Exercise is known to not only improve overall health but also mood and wellbeing.
 Thirty minutes of moderate exercise five times a week with a daily walk can profoundly affect emotional wellbeing.